 Michael M. Farhang is a former federal prosecutor and a partner in the Los Angeles office of Gibson, Dunn & Crutcher.
 He is a Chambers-ranked attorney and practices in the White Collar Defense and Investigations and Securities Litigation Practice Groups.
 Mr. Farhang is an experienced litigator and trial attorney who has earned more than $40 million in recoveries for corporate clients pursuing fraud, contract, and M&A-related claims.
 He specializes in the defense of companies, directors, and executives in DOJ and SEC investigations and in shareholder class actions, derivative suits and other commercial litigation.
 Mr. Farhang has tried more than twenty-five cases in government and private practice.

-Chambers has described Mr. Farhang as "fantastic and very strong" in his representation of clients.
-In 2015, the Los Angeles Business Journal named him to their "Most Influential Lawyers: White Collar and Cyber Crime" list, which recognizes 27 "stellar attorneys in Los Angeles."
-Mr. Farhang has repeatedly been recognized as a leading litigator by The Best Lawyers in America®, and has been named multiple times as a "future star" in litigation in Institutional Investor’s Benchmark Litigation Guide.
-Most recently, he was named a California "Litigation Star" in Benchmark Litigation‘s 2018 edition.
-He was also named a "Best Lawyer" in the field of Criminal Defense in Corporate Counsel magazine.
+Chambers and Partners has described Mr. Farhang as “fantastic and very strong” in his representation of clients, and he is recognized by Chambers Global and Chambers Latin America for his international white collar expertise.
+In 2015, the Los Angeles Business Journal named him to their “Most Influential Lawyers: White Collar and Cyber Crime” list, which recognizes 27 “stellar attorneys in Los Angeles.”
+Mr. Farhang has repeatedly been recognized as a leading litigator by The Best Lawyers in America®, and has been named as a California “Litigation Star” by Benchmark Litigation, who in the past, has also recognized him as a “Future Litigation Star.”
+He was also named a “Best Lawyer” in the field of Criminal Defense in Corporate Counsel magazine.
 Mr. Farhang is a frequent speaker and published author on a variety of white collar and securities litigation issues and regularly presents on these topics at national conferences and through webcasts.
 Mr. Farhang also speaks Spanish.

 Practice and Representative Matters